I'm a member

 MWA was first used percutaneously in 1986 as an adjunct to liver biopsy.
 Since that time, MWA has been used for ablation of tumors and tissue for the treatment of many conditions including: hepatocellular carcinoma, colorectal cancer metastatic to the liver, renal cell carcinoma, renal hamartoma, adrenal malignant carcinoma, non-small cell lung cancer, intrahepatic primary cholangiocarcinoma, secondary splenomegaly and hyperspleenism, abdominal tumors and other tumors not amenable to resection.
 Well-established local or systemic treatment alternatives are available for each of these malignancies.
 The potential advantages of MWA for these cancers include improved local control and those common to any minimally invasive procedure (e.g., preserving normal organ tissue, decreasing morbidity, shortening length of hospitalization).
 MWA also has been investigated as a treatment for unresectable hepatic tumors, both as primary treatment, palliative treatment, and as a bridge to liver transplant.
 In the latter setting, MWA is being assessed to determine whether it can reduce the incidence of tumor progression while awaiting transplantation and thus maintain a patient’s candidacy while awaiting liver transplant.

 Hepatic Tumors.
 Hepatic tumors can arise either as primary liver cancer (hepatocellular cancer) or by metastasis to the liver from other primary cancer sites.
 Local therapy for hepatic metastasis may be indicated when there is no extrahepatic disease, which rarely occurs for patients with primary cancers other than colorectal carcinoma or certain neuroendocrine malignancies.
 At present, surgical resection with adequate margins or liver transplantation constitutes the only treatments available with demonstrated curative potential.
-Partial liver resection, hepatectomy, is considered the gold standard.
+Partial liver resection, hepatectomy, is considered the criterion standard.
 However, the majority of hepatic tumors are unresectable at diagnosis, due either to their anatomic location, size, number of lesions, or underlying liver reserve.

 Various locoregional therapies for unresectable liver tumors have been investigated including: microwave coagulation, radiofrequency ablation, cryosurgical ablation (cryosurgery), laser ablation, trans-hepatic artery embolization/chemoembolization (TACE), percutaneous ethanol injection, and radioembolization (Yttrium-90 microspheres).